We understand that you may have questions about the changes and next steps, so we have answered some of the common questions we’ve been asked so far.

 Q: What does this mean for me?

 A: For our investors, the change means that the organisation they will invest with will change names, to the Uniting Church SA Investment Fund Ltd (UCSAIF).
-The UCSAIF is the holder of an AFSL which means we are compliant with the latest ASIC regulations.
+The UCSAIF is the holder of an Australian Financial Services Licence (AFSL).

-You can expect to speak with the same team, receive great rates and investment products, and continue to support the Uniting Church community.
+You can expect to speak with the same team, enquire about interest rates and investment products, and continue to support the Uniting Church community.

 Q: Why do I have to sign a form saying I could lose some or all of my money?